March 18, 2016 2:23 am

 A young Donald Trump learned these lessons early on.
 He had a verbal agreement with the owner of Tiffany, a fine older gentleman.
 However there was no legal contract.
 Trump was worried.
 He tried to push the owner of Tiffany's into a binding legal contract.
 The old man was deeply insulted.
 I shook your hand! what more do you need?

-Soon Trump learned that among truly honorable people a word is a word and a handshake is money in the bank.
+Soon Trump learned that among truly honorable people a word is a word and a handshake is a binding agreement.
 Violate these rules and you are nothing but a scoundrel.

 Honesty is not only an honorable way of life but it is also sound business practice.
 You do not need lawyers to close a deal, your word is trusted.